The Xometry app works best with JavaScript enabled!

 Anodized titanium is titanium (including some titanium alloys) that has had its surface converted to titanium oxide by an electrochemical reaction called anodization.
 This titanium oxide surface has a specific depth that has been controlled by the parameters of the electrochemical reaction, such as the applied voltage.
 Titanium anodization can be carried out in different ways with different effects.
 For example, Type II anodization increases wear resistance, while Type III anodization gives vibrant colors.

-What Are the Available Colors for Anodized Titanium?
+Available Colors for Anodized Titanium

-The available colors for anodized titanium are: bronze, blue, yellow, magenta (pink/purple), cyan (teal), and green.
+The available colors for anodized titanium are bronze, blue, yellow, magenta (pink/purple), cyan (teal), and green.
 The color of the anodized titanium depends on the thickness of the oxidized layer created on the surface of the titanium.
 Therefore, a range of colors is possible depending on the exact thickness of the oxidized layer created.

-What Are the Types of Anodization Processes for Titanium?
+Types of Anodization Processes for Titanium

 Anodizing of titanium can be carried out according to three broad types.
 Each type of anodizing is similar, but with different chemistry, and produces quite different results: